JonathanSContreras/JonathanSContreras/README.md

 🚀 **Senior Computer Science Student | Developer | Security Enthusiast**

-I'm deeply passionate about **low-level computer architecture, network security, and software development**, always seeking to bridge the gap between hardware and software in innovative ways.
+I'm deeply passionate about **network security and software development**, always seeking to bridge the gap between hardware and software in innovative ways.

 ### 🔨 **What I’m Working On:**
 - **Full-Stack Web App for My Church** – A bilingual (English/Spanish) platform to serve the community.